PabloGoProg/NoteTaking/Programming/Artificial Intelligence/Gen AI/Architectures/Tranformers/Transformers.md

 **IMPORTANT:** All this explanation in based on GPT-3 Model.
 ## 1. Embedding Matrix
-First we need to know that GPT's model has a base vocab, including more than 50k words, here, the first matrix we'll find in the model is the embedding matrix [[3- LLMs]], which contains a column for each token on the vocab.
+First we need to know that GPT's model has a base vocab, including more than 50k words, here, the first matrix we'll find in the model is the embedding matrix [[LLMs]], which contains a column for each token on the vocab.
 Each value of this matrix is know as `weight`, which are the final values learned from the training process.

 ```
 [